colevscode/blblog/entry/front-end-frameworks.md

 	{{$ include /partials/d3bargraphs.html }}
 {{$ endwith }}

 We were struck by the fact that two thirds of companies that responded were using some kind of frontend MVC framework.
-Backbone was the most popular, and was also favored by larger startups, as determined by the size of their development teams.
-The majority of smaller startups, on the other hand, were either using Angular, or no MVC framework.
-It seems from this relatively small sampling that Backbone remains the dominant MVC framework for now, but Angular definitely has a significant following.
-Perhaps Angular's double-binding and reduced boilerplate are compelling features for small teams with severely limited time.
+Backbone was the most popular, and was favored by larger startups (as determined by the size of their development teams).
+Smaller startups, on the other hand, were either using Angular, or no MVC framework.
+It seems from this relatively small sampling that Backbone remains the dominant MVC framework, but Angular definitely has a significant following.
+Perhaps Angular's double-binding and reduced boilerplate are compelling features for small teams that don't have dedicated frontend developers.

 We also asked what backend stack startups were using.
 We had a theory that companies using a frontend MVC framework would be more likely to use a lightweight server, one that merely provides a RESTful API layer over the database.
 (That's what we're dong here at Backlift) Here's what we discovered: